 The classic acupuncture point is Liver 3, but he might also use other points on that meridian, with Gall-bladder 34 or Gall-Bladder 41, depending on where you felt discomfort.

 Also, or alternatively, Bladder 18, or points on the Pericardium channel, such as Pericardium 6.
-He might also use points on the head, such as Du 20, to send qi downwards, away from the head, leaving you less irritable and calmer.
+He might also use points on the head, such as Du 20, to send qi downwards, away from the head, leaving you both less irritable and more calm.
 Another main point is Large Intestine 4 which does something similar.

 Actually, Liver qi stagnation can go far beyond the symptoms above.
 By interfering with the flow of body fluids and the normal transformative processes, it can lead in time to many other, deeper and more intractable forms of depression, and physical changes in your body that become harder to treat the longer they remain.